TryingOutSomething/HackerRank-problems/Modified Kaprekar Numbers/README.md

 **Output Format**

 Output each modified Kaprekar number in the given range, space-separated on a single line.
 If no modified Kaprekar numbers exist in the given range, print `INVALID RANGE`.

+<a href="https://www.hackerrank.com/challenges/kaprekar-numbers/problem" target="_blank">Click here to view the question on HackerRank!</a>